Corvusoft/restbed/documentation/DESIGN.md

  Network Layer (TCP, UDP, RS232, etc...) shall be exposed for customisation by third-party developers.

+ The secure socket logic layer will be exposed to allow alternative implementations OpenSSL, GnuTLS, PolarSSL, MatrixSSL, etc...

  Client functionality will be extracted from the Restbed framework, this decision has been made due to conflicting concepts on the client/server side i.e A HTTP Session has differing properties depending on the which side of the communication channel you find yourself.
 Additionally this will aid in simplifying required APIs on each end, leading to a more self documenting codebase.
 To follow the latest progress please review the [Restless project](https://github.com/corvusoft/restless).

 Further Reading